From length-preserving pushouts of graphs to one-surjective pullbacks of graph algebras: Graph algebras as contravariant functors

-Let $KA$ denote the category of algebras over $k$ together with algebra homomorphisms and $UKA$ denote its subcategory of unital algebras and unital homomorphisms.
-The next theorem exploits the contravariant functoriality of the Leavitt path algebra construction when restricted to the admissible category of graphs {\rm CRTBPOG}. \begin{theorem} The assignment
+Let $\mathrm{ZKA}$ denote the category of $\mathbb{Z}$-graded algebras over $k$ together with algebra homomorphisms preserving the $\mathbb{Z}$-grading, and $\mathrm{ZUKA}$ denote its subcategory of unital $\mathbb{Z}$-graded algebras and unital homomorphisms preserving the $\mathbb{Z}$-grading.
+The next theorem exploits the contravariant functoriality of the Leavitt-path-algebra construction when restricted to the admissible category of graphs. \begin{theorem} The assignment

-defines a contravariant functor.
-Furthermore, the same assignment restricted to the subcategory given by graphs with finitely many vertices yields a contravariant functor to the category~$UKA$. \end{theorem} \begin{proof} It follows from Proposition~\ref{contrafp} combined with Lemma~\ref{extlem} that we have a~contravariant functor
+where $\bar{f}\colon FP(\bar{E})\to FP(\bar{F})$ is the map induced by $(f^0,f^1)$, defines a contravariant functor.
+Furthermore, the same assignment restricted to the subcategory given by graphs with finitely many vertices yields a contravariant functor to the category~$\mathrm{ZUKA}$. \end{theorem} \begin{proof} It follows from Lemma~\ref{contrafp} combined with Lemma~\ref{extlem} that we have a~contravariant functor

-To complete the proof of the first statement, it suffices to show that $\bar{f}^*$ descends to a homomorphism $L_k(F)\to L_k(E)$ when we restrict to the admissible category of graphs without losing the functoriality of the above assignment.
-First, we have to demonstrate that
+To complete the proof of the first statement, it suffices to show that $\bar{f}^*$ descends to a $\mathbb{Z}$-graded algebra homomorphism $L_k(F)\to L_k(E)$ when we restrict to the admissible category of graphs.